Training Bursary FAQs

 Can I apply for a bursary when I have already started/ completed the course/ training?

-Training cannot have yet begun when applying for a bursary. or be completed before our decision making date (which is typically 9-12 weeks after the deadline).
+Training cannot have yet begun when applying for a bursary.
+Nor can it be completed before our decision making date (which is typically 9-12 weeks after the deadline).

 What if I apply for more than one course/training opportunity?

-You are often permitted to apply for more than one course or training opportunity within a single bursary application, provided it aligns with your overall skill development plan.
+You are permitted to apply for more than one course or training opportunity within a single bursary application, provided it aligns with your overall skill development plan.
+Training could look like:

 Who can I contact for assistance with the application process?